Farhannovaal/farhannovaal/README.md

 ### Hi there 👋, welcome to my home.

-<h3>I am Farhan, a web developer, and I focus on being a front end developer.
+<h3 style="color:red; text-align:center;">I am Farhan, a web developer, and I focus on being a front end developer.
 Nice to meet you; if you are interested, please contact me at:</h3>

 <a href="https://mail.google.com/mail/u/0/?hl=en&tab=wm#inbox?
 compose=GTvVlcSMTFMtzBTwPNpZgVCVgThdRNdqPCZJBPbpWTKSRPBfdXQMQHhnBWfSWjVGCztlZZBgQLhxG"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white"></a>